LingConLab/LABsite_qmd/README.md

-Site with Resources of the Linguistic Convergence Laboratory.
+Site with the Resources of the Linguistic Convergence Laboratory.

-## Prerequisits
+## Prerequisites

-The system should have an `R`, `quarto` and the following R packages: `tidyverse`, `ymlthis`, and `yaml`.
-It is also nice to have `GNU Make`, but it is possible to complile website without it.
+The system should have `R`, `quarto` and the following R packages: `tidyverse`, `ymlthis`, and `yaml`.
+It would be good to have `GNU Make` too, but it is also possible to complile the website without it.

 ## Compilation

 In order to compile you can clone the repository, `cd` to it and type `make`.

-If you do not have `GNU Make` on the system, you can compile English and Russian versions of the website manually:
+If you do not have `GNU Make` on the system, you can compile the English and Russian versions of the website manually:

 a) English version